Zadigo/nuxt-ganalytics/README.md

 Once the module is installed, you can use it in your Nuxt app.
 This will automatically inject the necessary script and configuration for GA4.

+### Do I need to enable both GA4 and GTM?

+No. You can use either Google Analytics 4 (GA4) or Google Tag Manager (GTM) in your Nuxt app.
+The main difference between GA4 and GTM resides in the fact that you can use custom events and parameters to be sent.
+You will need to create the trigers and containers in your Google Tag Manager account in order to handle thes events.

+Be default GA4 is enabled in the module.

-### Sending events
+### Composables - Sending events

 Events can be sent using the `useAnalyticsEvent` composable.
-This composable allows you to send events to Google Analytics 4 (GA4) or Google Tag Manager (GTM).
+This composable allows you to send events to GA4 directly without the need for GTM.

 ```vue
 <script setup lang="ts">